haxwiki/image_to_base64/README.md

-# verbose-tribble
+# IMG 2 B64
-Convert Images into embeddable, copy-and-paste-able, base64 encoding.
+Converts images from a URL into embeddable, copy-and-paste-able, text by encoding them in base64.